Innere Stadt: Religion

 Roman Catholics made up 51.3% of the Innere Stadt population in 2001, followed by 6.6% Protestants, 5.1% Orthodox Christians, 3.3% Jews.
 22.7% were listed as non-confessional.

 Politics

-The Bezirksvorsteher (district director) has been a member of the conservative ÖVP party since 1946.
-Former Bezirksvorsteher Ursula Stenzel has spoken out against holding events in the inner city, citing concerns regarding noise pollution.
+The Bezirksvorsteher (district director) has been a member of the conservative ÖVP since 1946.
+Former Bezirksvorsteher Ursula Stenzel has spoken out against holding events in the city, citing concerns regarding noise pollution.
 Her comments have drawn criticism from other parties, especially the social democratic SPÖ.

 Coat of arms

 The first district's coat of arms is a white cross on a red background.
 It is also the coat of arms for the City of Vienna and the State of Vienna.
 The current coat of arms dates back to around 1270, when it first appeared on the minted "Wiener Pfennige" coins.
 It may have been based on the flag of the King of the Romans' forces during the Middle Ages, as the combat flag of Rudolph I of Germany featured a similar design.